AnyChart/docs.anychart.com/Maps/Choropleth_Map.md

 ## Choropleth Map

-These are maps, where areas are colored or shaded according to a prearranged key, each shading or colour type representing a range of values.
+These are maps, where areas are colored or shaded according to a prearranged key.
+Each shade or colour represents a range of values.
 Population density information, expressed as 'per mile²,' is appropriately represented using a choropleth map.
 Choropleth maps are also appropriate for indicating differences in land use, like the amount of recreational land or type of forest cover.